nfriedly/node-unblocker/readme.md

 can be handled without modification by checking the referrer and 307 redirecting them to the proper location in the referring site.
 (Although the proxy does attempt to rewrite these links to avoid the redirect.)

-Cookies are currently storred in the visitor's session on the server rather than being sent to the visitor's browser to avoid having a large number of (possibly conflicting) browser cookies once they have browsed several sites through the proxy.
+Cookies are currently stored in the visitor's session on the server rather than being sent to the visitor's browser to avoid having a large number of (possibly conflicting) browser cookies once they have browsed several sites through the proxy.

 ## Installation on your system

-Requires [node.js](http://nodejs.org/) >= 0.8 (0.10 is recommended) and [Redis](http://redis.io/) for session storage.
+Requires [node.js](http://nodejs.org/) >= 0.12 and [Redis](http://redis.io/) for session storage.
 Then [download node-unblocker](https://github.com/nfriedly/node-unblocker/archive/master.zip), `cd` into the directory, and run `npm rebuild`.
 Optionally edit config.js then run `npm start` to start the server.
 It should spawn a new instance for each CPU